 Teal and Chartreuse

 Emphasize the blue notes of teal by pairing it with the green notes of a beautiful yellow-green like chartreuse.
-A bold color combo not for the faint-hearted, these two hues are a lovely pair that can work in almost any interior design scheme, especially when the two are set against a warm neutral.
+The web color of chartreuse is dead center between both green and yellow; it is a bold color combo not for the faint of heart.
+These two hues are a lovely pair that can work in almost any interior design scheme, especially when the two are set against a warm neutral.